-(i) Respiratory Etiquette: Strict respiratory etiquette should be communicated and followed (coughing or sneezing into a paper tissue or the elbow bend) by staff, guests, patrons and visitors.
-Tourism service providers should ensure the availability of paper tissues and contactless or foot-pedal garbage bins.

-(ii) Hand Hygiene : Hand hygiene is an essential control measure.
+- (i) Respiratory Etiquette: Strict respiratory etiquette should be communicated and followed (coughing or sneezing into a paper tissue or the elbow bend) by staff, guests, patrons and visitors.
+Tourism service providers should ensure the availability of paper tissues and contactless or foot-pedal garbage bins. - (ii) Hand Hygiene : Hand hygiene is an essential control measure.
 Hands must be washed thoroughly and often, using soap and water for a minimum of 20 seconds.
 Hand hygiene practices should be communicated to staff, guests, patrons and visitors through infographics at key areas/facilities, e.g. at entrances, in washrooms, at the cashier, elevator entrance, etc.

-Tourism service providers should ensure easy access to hand washing facilities with soap, single use paper towels (use contactless faucets and dispensers as far as possible), or contactless automatic dryers.
-Alcohol-based hand rub solutions in contactless dispensers should also be available.
+Tourism service providers should ensure easy access to hand washing facilities with soap, hand sanitizer (in all areas, particularly in high traffic areas), use of contactless faucets and dispensers as far as possible, or contactless automatic dryers.